-The existing house has a moderately complex design with a moderately complex roofline and is oriented with a north aspect.
-The new garage has a simple design with a simple roof line.
-The overall design of the structure greatly influences how it will withstand a wildfire.
-Complex building forms create heat traps, areas where the walls and roof members intersect on another where eddies form and hot air and embers from a fire can collect.
+The proposed house has a complex design with a moderately complex roofline and is oriented with a northern aspect.
+It will have a stone buffer material encircling the structure.
+The overall design to the structure greatly influences how it will withstand a wildfire.
+Complex building forms create heat traps, areas where the walls and roof members intersect one another where eddies form and hot air and embers from a fire can collect.
 It is important to keep these areas clear of combustibles such as needles and brush.

-The roofing material for both structures consists of asphalt shingles.
+The roofing material will consist of asphalt shingles.
 Falling embers and fire brands from a wildfire can land on a roof and ignite the roof, either by directly heating the roofing material, or by igniting light fuels (pine needles) that have collected on the roof.
 It is recommended to place screening over gutters and/or make a yearly check to keep them clear of leaves and needles.

-The exterior wall material for both structures is cedar and stone.
-Soffits are to be 3/4" thick plywood.
+The exterior wall material is to be 1/2" stucco.
+Soffits are to be 3/8" thick plywood or cement board.

-The main structure has 27 medium sized windows with the primary viewing direction being toward the east side of the structure.
-Windows are double glazed with low e-coating and tempered glass where required.
-Frames are made of wood.
-Exterior doors are 1-3/4", fire-rated, and made of wood and glass.
-All operable windows must be provided with screening that is constructed of either aluminum, galvanized steel, copper or of an approved material that when exposed to flame for 15 seconds, will not burn through or melt, and remains intact.
+The structure has 22 medium sized windows with the primary viewing direction being toward the south side of the structure.
+Windows will be double glazed with low e-coating and tempered glass where required by building code.
+Frames will be made of aluminum clad.
+Exterior doors are to be 1-3/4", fire-rated, and made of aluminum clad/wood.
+All operable windows must be provided with screening that is constructed of either aluminum, galvanized steel, stainless steel, copper or of an approved material that, when exposed to flame for 15 seconds, will not burn through or melt, and remains intact.
 Windows are one of the weakest parts of a structure with regards to wildfire.
 They often crack and fail before the structure itself ignites, providing a direct path for embers and radiant heat to reach the interior.
-It is best to minimize the number of windows, especially on the downhill side of the structure.
-Fire typically burns up hill faster and will create a great deal of radiant heat.
+It is best to minimize the number if windows, especially on the downhill side of the structure.